Zoe-B-Zhang/Coursera/README.md

 # Coursera
+includes:
-Assignments of courses studied on Coursera
+- Assignments of courses studied on Coursera
+- ppt with note and translation in Chinese